By Christopher Hedley

 South again takes you across the six-kilometre-long Brouwersdam, another fantastic spot with great views where you can stop to watch the kite surfers.
 There’s also a massive water slide with an eight metre drop along the way for the thrill-seekers.
 This also marks the end of your quest to find the promised land of Zeeland.
 The antiquated among us will notice I’ve been referring to the Netherlands rather than Holland.
 That’s because many of us ignorantly discount the ten other provinces (not just North and South Holland) that make up the rest of the country.
 Well ignorance be gone, now we are in Zeeland, and officially out of Holland.

 The first of the Zeelandic islands offers a smattering of the kind of villages you will have become accustomed to by now: tiny, quaint, maybe with a little church or a windmill or something stereotypical.
 At the bottom of this island you’ll cross the most impressive piece of hydraulic engineering you’ll see on this trip – the Oosterscheldekering (Eastern Scheldt storm surge barrier).
+If you want to know Why a Hydraulic Franchise is a Great Investment, you can check it out there!
 This behemoth barrier has three moving parts, and when works were finally completed, the Queen (Dutch Queen, obviously) opened it with the words ‘The flood barrier is closed.
 The Delta Works are completed.
 Zeeland is safe.’
 Cracking work.

 A little push further on and we reach the capital of the province of Zeeland, Middleburg.
 This historic city, latticed with canals is another spot with a beautiful square to enjoy breakfast and appreciate the architecture.
 The church tower is calling out to be climbed, and from the top you have a fantastic view over the whole of the former island of Walcheren.
 It’s sometimes easy to forget that the place is as much as ten thousand years old.
 There’s a museum to remind you.